 Ringmer Community Orchard

-Would you like to learn about pruning fruit trees or heritage fruit?
+Would you like to learn heritage apple, pear and plum?

-Ringmer Community Orchard is a beautiful orchard of heritage apple, pear and plum trees planted in December 2005 on Broyle Place Farm, land kindly donated by Anthony Tasker.
+Join us at Ringmer Community Orchard, a beautiful orchard of heritage apple, pear and plum trees planted in December 2005 on Broyle Place Farm, land kindly donated by Anthony Tasker.
 Many of the trees are traditional Sussex varieties, such as Claygate Pearmain, Saltcote Pippin and Crawley Beauty.

 Check our diary for forthcoming events and activities.